-Differential Gear Oil
+Front Differential Gear Oil

-The differential gear case level should be checked for oil leakage before each ride.
+The front differential gear case level should be checked for oil leakage before each ride.
 If any leakage is present, take the ATV to an authorized ARGO dealer for service.
 In addition, the differential gear oil level must be checked and the oil changed following the interval schedule in the periodic maintenance and lubrication chart.

-To check the differential gear oil level:
+To check the front differential gearcase oil level:

-- 1. Place the ATV on a level surface. - 2.
-Remove the differential gear oil filler bolt and its gasket.
-Check the oil level in the differential gear case.
-The oil level should be at the brim of the filler hole.
+- 1. Place the ATV on a level surface. - Remove the front differential gearcase oil filler bolt and its gasket.
+Check the oil level in the front differential gear case.
+The oil level should be at the bottom of the filler hole.

-- 3. If the oil is below the brim of the filler hole, add sufficient oil (85W90) to raise it to the correct level. - 4.
+- If the oil is below the bottom of the filler hole, add sufficient oil (85W90) to raise it to the correct level. - 4.
 Check the gasket for damage and replace it if necessary. - 5.
 Install the oil filler bolt and its gasket and then torque to specification.

-To change the differential gear oil:
+To change the front differential gear oil:

-- 1. Place the ATV on a level surface. - 2.
-Using a suitable jack, elevate the ATV.
+- Place the ATV on a level surface. - Using a suitable jack, elevate the ATV.
 Support the ATV on a support stand.

-3. Place an oil pan under the differential gear case to collect the used oil.

-4. Remove the differential gear oil filler bolt, the differential gear oil drain bolt and their gaskets to drain the oil from the differential gear case.
+- 3. Place an oil pan under the front differential gear case to collect the used oil. - 4.
+Remove the front differential oil filler bolt, the differential oil drain bolt and their gaskets to drain the oil from the differential gear case.